 The work order for the retirement of stalls 5 through 20 of the Salt Lake City roundhouse was formally completed and closed on November 1, 1951.
 The work order had included the complete removal of the roundhouse structure and all radial tracks, and the salvage of any and all reusable materials.

-The remaining portions of the Salt Lake City roundhouse, stalls 1 through 5, and stalls 21 through 32, were demolished and all materials removed in December 1951.
+The remaining portions of the Salt Lake City roundhouse, stalls 1 through 4, and stalls 21 through 32, were retired in December 1951, and were demolished and all materials removed.
 This included the entire machine shop section, inspection pits, and foundations.